ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Depending on your working environment and team agreements, this situation could not significantly harm your performance.
 But in most cases, it does.

-Imagine that your project has a strict delivering policy.
-You have to deliver all your code at once, because of a rigid "task lifecycle".
-This means you have to roll it out only after completing the last substep.
-How long will your feedback cycle become?
-How many code conflicts will you have to resolve during the merge?

-Also, you should mind the cognitive load!
-The bigger your task is, the more nuances you have to keep in your head.
-Actual and potential consequences of your changes, possible compatibility issues, questions you're unsure about, and so on.
+There are thousands of words written that could explain better than me why large tasks decrease your productivity.

+**NOTE**: provide links

 Of course, this is a common problem, and there is a solution already!
 Let's proceed to it.

 ## Divide and conquer